600 HIGHWAYMEN

 becomes an experience of connection.

-This production was commissioned by The Public Theater, The Arts Center at NYU Abu Dhabi, Stanford Live at Stanford University and Festival Theaterformen, and was originally commissioned and co-conceived by Temple Contemporary at Temple University, USA.
+This production was commissioned by The Arts Center at NYU Abu Dhabi, Stanford Live at Stanford University, and Festival Theaterformen, and was originally commissioned and co-conceived by Temple Contemporary at Temple University, USA.
 Original support for the production was provided by The Pew Center for Arts & Heritage, Philadelphia.

 Stage: Various / Site Specific